| ![]() | 63° |

 The City of Crete has nearly 70 full time employees.
 No matter what role you have with us, you are sure to experience growth, professional development, and career achievements.

 (Want to learn more about Crete?
-Check out City Government, Parks & Recreation, Departments, brand new Library, Business & Industry, and other community links.)
+Check out City Government, Parks & Recreation, Departments, Library, Business & Industry, and other community links.)

-Application packets may be obtained from the link below or by contacting the Human Resources Coordinator at City Hall.
+Applications will be accepted until this position is filled and may be obtained from the link below or by contacting Human Resources at City Hall.
 The City of Crete is an equal opportunity employer.
 Applications should be completed and submitted in one of the following ways:

 For additional inquiries, please contact: